maciejmatu/ng-wordy/readme.md

 [Basarat Typescript Style Guide](https://basarat.gitbooks.io/typescript/docs/styleguide/styleguide.html)

 ## Development
+Make sure you have mongoDB instance up and running.
+It should be run on: mongodb://localhost:27017 or you can set up it in DATABASE_URL env variable.

 In order to develop application, one must run "npm start" from 'client' and from 'server' directory.
 It will start frontend and backend development servers that talk to each other.